Kennedy1-svg/walure-erp/README.md

 ## Deployment

-Run npm run build to generate yor build file which will be found in dist folder you can deploy the dist folder/build file
+Run `npm run build` to generate yor build file which will be found in dist folder you can deploy the dist folder => build file

 OR

 Create a pipeline linked to your repo on netlify
 Set up command to build on netlify
-[command] npm run build || yarn build point netlify to the bild file
+command: `npm run build` || `yarn build` point netlify to the bild file